Making Sustainability Real: Purpose and governance for a world of wellbeing

 Good governance is vital to ensuring a sustainable future and purpose is central to good governance.

-In her work, Victoria has co-led the process to create the first global consensus benchmark in organisational governance (ISO 37000: 2021).
+As part of my work in this area, I co-led the process to create the first global consensus benchmark in organisational governance (ISO 37000: 2021).
 This benchmark outlines 11 principles of good governance: purpose at the centre, four foundational principles (Value Generation, Strategy, Accountability and Oversight) and six supporting principles (Risk Governance, Leadership, Social Responsibility, Data and Decisions, Viability and Performance over time and Stakeholder Engagement).
 As established in ISO37000, governance is at its heart about direction, oversight and accountability.
 We have gone wrong by governing economies and businesses primarily for money (financial objectives) and focusing on the parameter of money (healthy stocks and flows of financial capital) – we can fix this and unleash the market economy for a sustainable future by governing for an objective of long-term wellbeing for all within parameters of healthy systems, stakeholders and capitals (including financial but also human, social and natural).

 Marketing